Kasper Enghardt: Randers

 On 1 June 2016, Danish Superliga club Randers FC announced the signing of Enghardt, with the player announced to sign a three-year contract with the club.
 The transfer was called the largest sale in FC Helsingør history by their chairman Janus Kyhl.

 On 12 August, Enghardt made his competitive debut for Randers, coming on as a 90th-minute substitute for Kasper Fisker in a 1–0 away win over Viborg FF.
 After regular centre-backs Mads Fenger and Mads Agesen suffered injuries during the fall, Enghardt, who had mostly played holding midfielder in his career, stepped in and played centre-back.
 He afterwards became a full-time starter for Randers in the heart of defense after the departure of Fenger in June 2017.
 Enghardt made 34 total appearances in his first season in the Superliga, scoring one goal.

 After three seasons in Randers, Enghardt announced in January 2019 that he would leave Randers FC when his contract expired, citing a desire to try something new.
 He ended his tenure for the club with 90 total appearances in which he scored three goals.

 Lyngby

 On 4 July 2019, Enghardt joined newly promoted Superliga club Lyngby Boldklub.
 He made his competitive debut for Lyngby on 14 July as a starter in a 2–0 home win over AaB.
 During his time at the club, he grew out to become team captain.

 Return to Helsingør

 On 12 June 2021, after Lyngby suffered relegation to the second tier, Enghardt signed a three-year contract with his former club Helsingør, also competing in the second tier.
 After signing, he stated that his ambition was to lead the club back to the Danish Superliga.

+Return to Hillerød

+On July 1, 2024, Hillerød confirmed the return of Enhardt, who joined the club on a deal until June 2026.